 Welcome to Alligator Class Page!

 We are always very busy in Alligator class as we have lots of fun learning to squeeze in!
-In the morning, we take part in our daily English and Maths lesson and also complete daily SPaG/Phonics sessions.
-Weekly Guided Reading activities and focus tasks also happen.
+In the morning, we take part in our daily English and Maths lesson and also complete daily English and Maths Basic Skills sessions.
+The children also complete Guided Reading sessions several times a week.
 In the afternoons we have various creative activities such as; topic, PE, swimming, music, Religious Education and PSHE.
-We will also take part in weekly French lessons too!
+We will also take part in weekly French lessons!

 The children will still have the opportunity to earn class points in order to have a special class party and if their attendance meets the school target, we get extra play - something that will be missed during the afternoons in Year 3 no doubt!